-And when it comes to cheaper car insurance for younger drivers, perhaps telematics, or "black box" technology as it is also known, is the way forward.
+And when it comes to cheaper car insurance for younger drivers, perhaps black box technology is the way forward.

 It involves a black box, about the size of a packet of playing cards, being installed in your car to measure speed, braking and cornering, types of road travelled on, and time of day.

 The data is sent to your insurer who can then adjust your car insurance premiums accordingly – downwards for responsible driving, upwards for bad driving.